spacetelescope/romancal/docs/roman/references_general/references_general.rst

 Keyword     Comment
 =========== ==================================================================================
-reftype     `FLAT    Required values are listed in the discussion of each pipeline step.` description `Summary of file content and/or reason for delivery` author      `Fred Jones     Person(s) who created the file` useafter    `YYYY-MM-DDThh:mm:ss Date and time after the reference files will
+reftype     `FLAT    Required values are listed in the discussion of each pipeline step.` description `Summary of file content and/or reason for delivery.` author      `Fred Jones     Person(s) who created the file.` useafter    `YYYY-MM-DDThh:mm:ss Date and time after the reference files will
             be used.
 The T is required.
 Time string may NOT be omitted;
             use T00:00:00 if no meaningful value is available.